michloiz/Telco-Customer-Churn-End-to-End-Analysis-and-Prediction/README.md

 The Dataset can be accessed here: https://www.kaggle.com/datasets/blastchar/telco-customer-churn
 - Telco_Churn_Dashboard.pbix: Contains the PowerBI file with the produced Dashboard.
 - Telco_Churn_Dashboard.pdf: Contains in pdf form a screenshot of the dashboard
-- Telco_Churn_SQL_Queries: Includes all SQL queries used for EDA.
+- Telco_Churn_SQL_Queries.sql: Includes all SQL queries used for EDA.
 - Telco_Churn_Prediction.py: Contains the python script used to predict churn
 - Classification_Report.txt: Includes all logistic regression classification metrics (accuracy, precision, F1 score, recall)
 - Confusion_Matrix.png: Screenshot of the confusion matrix